 Dr. King was an American clergyman and civil-rights leader.
-He became minister of the Dexter Ave.
+Born on 15 January 1929, he became minister of the Dexter Ave.
 Baptist Church in Montgomery, Alabama in 1954.
 He led the black boycott of segregated city bus lines in 1956 and gained a major victory as a civil-rights leader when Montgomery buses began to operate on a desegregated basis.

 His interests widened from civil rights to include criticism of the Vietnam War and a deeper concern over poverty.
 His plans for a Poor People's March to Washington in 1968 were interrupted for a trip to Memphis, Tennessee in support of striking sanitation workers.
 On April 4, 1968, he was shot and killed as he stood on the balcony of the Lorraine Motel.

 Since his assassination, Mrs. Coretta Scott King has devoted her energy and attention to developing programs and building the Atlanta-based Martin Luther King, Jr. Center for Nonviolent Social Change as a living memorial to her husband's life and dream.
 The King Center is the first institution built in memory of an African American leader and hosts over one million visitors a year.

 Did you know?

 The famous musician Stevie Wonder was a strong supporter of the movement to make Martin Luther King Jr.'s birthday a national holiday.
 In 1981, he wrote and released one of his most popular songs 'Happy Birthday' to highlight the cause.